EBQ-Devs/JS-Dev-Test/README.md

 # EBQ Technical

 ### Instructions
     .
-Open the folder in your code editor
+Clone this repository and open in your code editor .
+Run npm install
     .
-Run npm install
-    . in index.js complete each function to the best of your abbilities . npm test to run testing
+In index.js complete each function to the best of your abilities .
+You may use any tools or resources they need to complete the test . npm test to run testing